 An attorney may be able to work with couples and assist them in creating estate plans.
 However, couples may want to begin by talking with one another about their plans.
 If they are comfortable with it, they might also include family and friends in these conversations.

-An attorney may be able to explain a number of aspects of estate planning to a couple as well as options they might not be aware of.
+Estate Planning Lawyers may be able to explain a number of aspects of estate planning to a couple as well as options they might not be aware of.
 For example, couples may have children from previous relationships to whom they also want to leave assets, but they may be concerned that the children will not be responsible with the money.
 If this is the case, a trust can be set up to distribute assets to the children at certain intervals or at the discretion of a trustee.